slopezpereyra/slopezpereyra.github.io/_posts/2023-08-22-CartasAPaulina.md

-lives had taken so opposite roads that we knew our love was not to be—we knew the object of our love was but a remnant, and where we sought to find at least the shadow of past selves, we met but strangers and were faced with entirely misterious beings.
+lives had taken so opposite roads that we knew our love was not to be—we knew the object of our love was but a remnant, and where we sought to find at least the shadow of past selves, we met but strangers and were faced with entirely mysterious beings.
 And it was then—I must confess—that I let my love for you die.

 Some time after that, I fell in love with our mutual friend.
 The one you loved